miso-lims/miso-lims/docs/user_manual/freezers_and_rooms.md

 barcode for the rack, then click the "OK" button.
 A final dialog allows you to enter a barcode for each individual slot if you wish.
 Click the "OK" button to finish adding the rack.
 It will appear in the Layout diagram within the shelf.

-You can click an existing rack in the diagram to select it, which allows you to change its barcode.
+You can click an existing rack in the diagram to select it, which allows you to change its barcode and label.
 Once you've selected a rack, a second diagram appears showing the slots within the rack.
 You can click a slot in this diagram to select the slot, allowing you to change its barcode or add a box to it.

 ### Tray Racks